ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-10-17 G1 Climax Analysis.md

-Let's have a look at the block results in Graph form, using the Seaborn package
+Looking at a table is fine, but a visual representation is always better.
+Let's have a look at the block results in graph form, using the Seaborn package

 ```python